Updated September 2021

 The storage requirement continues to remain the same here, 150GB, however Microsoft stipulate here this storage is a SSD and thus you need to ensure you adhere to this.
 A SATA based SSD or NVME M.2 is perfectly fine, just make sure you opt for something larger than 240GB as a 240GB plus and operating system will make things tight especially as time goes on and expansion packs and mods come out that you may want to install.

-For the AMD route a Phobetor: https://www.ukgamingcomputers.co.uk/phobetor-ryzen-7-gaming-pc with the said bump in CPU to the AMD Ryzen 7 3700X and RAM to 32GB 3000Mhz will see you comfortably hit the ideal spec.
+For the AMD route a Phobetor: https://www.ukgamingcomputers.co.uk/phobetor-ryzen-7-gaming-pc with the said bump in CPU to the AMD Ryzen 7 3700X, Graphics card to the RTX 3070 and RAM to 32GB 3000Mhz will see you comfortably hit the ideal spec.

 For the Intel route you want to look at the Erebus: https://www.ukgamingcomputers.co.uk/erebus-i7-gaming-pc, no CPU bump required but you still need to bump the RAM up to 32GB.